Have you ever looked for CBD oil on Amazon?

-Now before we jump right into why that is I want to outline that I used to work at Amazon for 6.5 years in the UK HQ before starting Nature & Bloom.
+Now before we jump right into why that is I want to outline that I used to work at Amazon for 6.5 years in the UK HQ in my past life.

 Having this knowledge is the main reason why I would never suggest anyone attempt to buy CBD oil on Amazon at this moment in time.

 Not that I hate Amazon or anything, far from it – I spend way too much on there even now I don’t work there.

 Let’s jump into exactly why Amazon is NOT the place to buy CBD.

 Trading In CBD Oil On Amazon Isn’t Permitted

 When buying CBD from Amazon, you are probably not aware, but the substance is explicitly banned on the website in respect to ingestible hemp products.
 Note – this policy does not apply to non-ingestible hemp such as CBD topicals, which Amazon retail has started selling directly to consumers.